BDC Hamburger Icon

 If your business wants to give back to the community, consider supporting a charity with a clear, focused mission that resonates with your company values.

 Each month, review the percentage and total amount of outstanding revenue.
-Generally, no more than 10 to 15 percent of your accounts receivable should be past due.
+Generally, no more than 10 to 15 percent of your AR should be past due.
 Reach out weekly to those clients.
 While you don’t want to start the debt collection process too soon, you must ensure you get paid.

 One solution is charging interest and late fees.
 For example, set a monthly finance charge of 1 percent or 2 percent of the principal.
 If you decide to charge 2 percent on an initial charge of $5,000, you’d add $100 to the invoice every month it isn’t paid.

 Be sure to tell clients about finance charges in advance.
-It’s important legally, and the threat of penalties is often enough to dissuade poor payment practices.
+It’s important legally and the threat of penalties is often enough to dissuade poor payment practices.

 7. Invoice accurately and regularly.